 However complex an idea the name may suggest, SMED is a simple concept of minimizing the changeover times in the production of different goods at the same workstations.
-It’s one of many techniques aimed at reducing waste and delivering products quicker, that Lean practitioners use.
+It’s one of many Lean techniques aiming to reduce waste and deliver products quicker.

-A die is one of the most commonly used manufacturing tools, typically customized to the produced item’s needs.
-According to SMED, the exchange of tools when moving from manufacturing one part to another should take less than 10 minutes - so a single-digit number of minutes.
+A die is one of the most commonly used manufacturing tools, typically customized to the produced item needs.
+According to SMED, when moving from manufacturing one part to another, the exchange of tools should take less than 10 minutes - so a single-digit number of minutes.

-The creation of SMED is attributed to Shigeo Shingo’s expansion of the Quick Die Change method, which Taiichi Ohno had implemented at Toyota before him.
-As a result of both of their efforts, between the 1950s and 1990s Toyota’s tooling changeover times have seen a decrease from hours to single-digit minutes, which was astounding.
+The creation of SMED is attributed to Shigeo Shingō’s expansion of the Quick Die Change method, which Taiichi Ōno had implemented at Toyota before him.
+Through their efforts, between the 1950s and 1990s, the tooling changeover time at Toyota decreased from hours to single-digit minutes.
+Understandably, this astounded the entire industry.

 How to implement Single-Minute Exchange of Die?